The Black and White Minstrel Show: History

 The series gained considerable international regard and was sold to over thirty countries; in 1961 the show won a Golden Rose at Montreux for best light entertainment programme, and its first three albums of recordings (1960–1962) were all hits, the first two being long-running number 1 albums in the UK Albums Chart.
 The first of these became the first album in UK album sales history to pass 100,000 sales.
 By 1964, The Black and White Minstrel Show was achieving audience figures of 21 million.

 In the spring of 1962, the BBC musical variety show The Black and White Minstrel Show opened at the Victoria Palace Theatre.
-The three lead singers of the TV show, Mercer, Boulter and Francis, appeared simultaneously in the theatrical version, but the chorus singers and dancers would be different groups in the theatre and on TV.
+The three lead singers of the television show, Mercer, Boulter and Francis, appeared simultaneously in the theatrical version, but the chorus singers and dancers were different groups.
 The stage show was produced by Robert Luff, and ran for 6,477 performances from 1962 to 1972; The Guinness Book of Records listed it as the stage show seen by the largest number of people.
 In Melbourne in 1962, a production of the show ran for three years, and set Australian and New Zealand box office records.

 While it started off being broadcast in black and white, the TV show was first shown in colour on BBC2 in 1967.
 Several personalities guested on the show, whilst others started their careers on it.
 Comedian Lenny Henry, then in his teens, became the first black performer to appear on it in 1975.
 In July 2009, Henry explained that he was contractually obliged to perform and regretted his part in the show, telling The Times in 2015 that his appearance on the show led to a profound "wormhole of depression", and that he regretted his family not intervening to prevent him from continuing in the show.